malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 ssh -Y <nodename>
 ```

-To connect to the node.
+to connect to the node.

 ## Accessing programs

-First, we're going to run several programs that are installed in the module system.
+We're going to need several programs that are installed in the module system.
 To access the bioinformatics modules you first need to load the bioinfo-tools module:

 ```bash